HotPocketHPE/mhguide/mhguide.md

 > Raw Damage = Player Raw * Sharpness (Blademasters only) * Critical Distance (Gunners only) * Motion Value * Hitzone

-### Player Raw
+### Player Raw and Critical Hits

-This is what is listed as "Attack" under your status page.
+Your raw is listed as "Attack" under your status page.
 Build better gear to raise this!

 Your weapon itself makes up most of your raw.
 Higher number = more damage!
 Other considerations such as Sharpness or ammo capacities are important too, so try to find a balance.